deepanman/pulp-fiction/scrum/individuals.md

----
-layout: post
-title: My Reflection On Learning Scrum - Part I
-subtitle: Individuals and interactions over processes and tools
+# Individuals and interactions over processes and tools
-bigimg: /img/1.jpg
-categories: blogging
-tags: blogging agile scrum
-comments: false
-analytics: false
----

-I am a certified Scrum Master from Scrum Alliance, I have been working on agile based project (Scrum) as a developer,  I now know what developers needs to be productive and to be in a happy bubble .
+I have been working on agile based project (Scrum) as a developer,  I now know what developers needs to be productive and to be in a happy bubble .
 These are not something new , it is just aggregation of my learning from quite a long list of resources like talks of Martin Fowler , Jeff  Sutherland, Jez humble etc..
 I am not going to bore you with the same content which is already there in the scrum guide.
 Its all about the way I see scrum .
 Hope everybody enjoys reading it.